i-akb25/PHA5E-HERO/README.md

 ## 📜 License

-This project is for educational purposes and is part of the **Itzfizz Web Development Internship Assignment**.
+This project is for educational purposes.
 ---

 💡 _Developed with ❤️